 What is Zoladex?

-Zoladex can harm an unborn baby or cause birth defects.
+Goserelin can harm an unborn baby or cause birth defects.
 Unless you are being treated for advanced breast cancer, you should not use Zoladex during pregnancy.
 Use effective non-hormonal (barrier) birth control during treatment and for at least 12 weeks after treatment ends.
 Tell your doctor right away if you become pregnant during treatment.
 You should not breast-feed while you are using Zoladex.

 You should not use Zoladex if you are allergic to goserelin or to similar hormone medications such as leuprolide (Lupron, Eligard, Viadur), nafarelin (Synarel), or ganirelix (Antagon).

 Before you receive Zoladex, tell your doctor if you have osteoporosis, diabetes, urination problems, a condition affecting your spine, a history of heart attack or stroke, risk factors for coronary artery disease (such as high blood pressure, high cholesterol, smoking, or being overweight), or if you have abnormal bleeding that your doctor has not checked.

 Zoladex can decrease bone mineral density, which may increase your risk of developing osteoporosis.
 This risk may be greater if you smoke, drink alcohol frequently, have a family history of osteoporosis, or use certain drugs such as seizure medications or steroids.
 Talk to your doctor about your individual risk of bone loss.